Skip to content

 - involving community members as performers/activators in the work

-- No more than 600 words, explaining your interest in this opportunity, how you would approach the commission
+- No more than 600 words, explaining your interest in this opportunity, how you would approach the commission, and briefly outline the budget (incl any further funding sought/awarded)

 - No more than 300 words, explaining your experience of and/or interest in working with community groups